psb/bucklescript.github.io/docs/import-export.md

 ## Import

 Use `bs.module`.
-It's like a `bs.val` that accepts a string that's the module name or path.
+It is like a `bs.val` that accepts a string that is the module name or path.

 ```ocaml
 external dirname: string -> string = "dirname" [@@bs.module "path"]